Liquid argon purification and purity monitoring: apparatus and first results: System Overview

 \subsection{Slow Control and Data Acquisition System}

 A slow control system monitors and records environmental and system operating parameters.
-The included sensors are a drum scale to monitor the weight of LAr inside the supply Dewar, a humidity sensor, pressure sensor, hydrogen concentration sensor, and thermocouples for the purifier, and pressure sensors and four RTDs for the cryostat.
-The sensors are connected to serial to ethernet adapters (Waveshare RS232/485 to ethernet) providing TCP/IP accessibility via static IP addresses.
-The Detector OBservation and Error Reporting Multiadaptive ApplicatioN (Doberman) software~\cite{dobermangit} handles the sensor communication interfacing and data logging to an Influx database.
+The sensors include a drum scale to monitor the weight of LAr inside the supply dewar, a humidity sensor, pressure sensor, hydrogen concentration sensor, and thermocouples for the purifier, and pressure sensors and four RTDs for the cryostat.
+The sensors are connected to serial-to-ethernet adapters (Waveshare RS232/485 to ethernet) providing TCP/IP accessibility via static IP addresses.
+The Detector OBservation and Error Reporting Multiadaptive ApplicatioN (Doberman) software~\cite{dobermangit} handles the sensor communication and data logging to an Influx database.
 Data are viewable via the web using Doberview~\cite{doberview}.
 This setup is illustrated in Fig.~\ref{fig:SCDA_flow_chart}.
 For the LAr measurements reported in this paper some sensors (purifier thermocouples and the H$_2$ monitor) were logged independently of Doberman.